japajoe/gravyengine3/readme.md

 - Directional and point lighting.
 - Cascaded shadow mapping.
 - Advanced audio engine with 3D spatialization.
+- Asset packing.
-- Resource (asset) packing and loading.
+- Asynchronous asset loading.

 # About
 The idea is to have a game engine that is easy to use if you are familiar with Unity.
 The basic workflow is to create a game object and attach components to it which implement some type of behaviour.
 For example Unity has `MonoBehaviour` as a base class for scripts, while GravyEngine uses `GameBehaviour`.
 Game objects are created with the `GameObject::Create` method and components are added with the `AddComponent<T>` method.
 To retrieve a component from a GameObject you use the `GetComponent<T>`method.
 Keep in mind that the minimum required OpenGL version is 4.5.